1 Hour / 1 CE

 • Intended Audience

-This training is designed for clinicians at all stages of their careers who wish to enhance their skills in supporting sexual minority clients.
-It is especially relevant for those specializing in LGBTQ+ mental health or working in areas where identity, stigma, and resilience are central to treatment.
-The training is applicable to a variety of clinical settings, including VA hospitals, community clinics, private or group practices, university counseling centers, and academic medical centers.
+This training is intended for clinicians who wish to deepen their ability to support sexual minority clients, particularly those specializing in LGBTQ+ mental health or working in areas where identity, stigma, and resilience are central to treatment.

 • Experience Level